 A study found that doctors may not discuss breast reconstruction options with a woman before she has a mastectomy, especially if the woman is older, Hispanic, or less educated.
 Younger, more educated, or white women are more likely to be told about reconstruction.
 Other research has shown that many women aren't referred to a plastic surgeon to discuss reconstruction options, even after mastectomy.

 Not all women want breast reconstruction after surgery to remove breast cancer.
 Reconstruction is a personal choice and you need to decide what's best for your situation.
-In the United States, about 75% of women who have mastectomy also have one or both breasts reconstructed.
+In the United States, most women who have mastectomy also have one or both breasts reconstructed.
 In many but not all cases, breast reconstruction can be done at the same time as mastectomy or lumpectomy.
 So it's important that ALL women, no matter their age, race, or education, talk to their doctors about breast reconstruction BEFORE surgery to remove breast cancer.

 If you've already had a mastectomy or lumpectomy and you and your doctor didn't discuss reconstruction beforehand, you can still talk to your doctor about breast reconstruction.
 You may decide not to have reconstruction, but it can be helpful to consider all your options.
 If your surgeon doesn't bring up reconstruction, ask for more information and a referral.